 Lisa Hori-Garcia, Actor/Director/Program Director of YTP/Educator, has been with the troupe since 2004, working on summer shows as an actor and assistant director.
 She has worked with a wide variety of theater companies such as Marin Theatre Company, Asian American Theater Company, Magic Theatre, Berkeley Rep, Woman's Will, Impact Theater, and Word for Word.
 Lisa has been program director and a lead teacher with the Mime Troupe's Youth Theater Project and summer workshop.
 Currently she is a teaching artist with Word for Word.
 Lisa is a former Ensemble Member & Production Manager with New WORLD Theater in Amherst, MA and received her BA from Smith College and MFA in Acting from the University of Southern California.

 Lawton Lovely, Sound Engineer/Teaching Assistant, recently graduated from Miami University in Oxford, OH with a BA in Theatre and a minor in American Studies.
 While at Miami University he had the opportunity to be involved in multiple productions in a variety of areas.
 He debuted is first play titled The Dream Machine and he Performed, Directed, Designed Set & Sound, and served as Technical Director & builder for many shows at Miami University.
 He was also a recent recipient of Honorable Mention in the 2012 Region III Sound Design competition at the KCACT festival.
-Lawton first came to the Troupe two summers ago as a sound intern and workshop participant.
-He returned again last season as Sound Assistant/Sound Engineer.
-Upon completing his two summers he concluded that it wasn't enough, so when the Troupe offered him the job of Sound Engineer for last year's season, he said YES!
-Additionally Lawton applied to, and was excepted, in to the Emerging Artist in Residence Program for 2012 and now he is the newest member to join the SFMT Collective.
+Lawton first came to the Troupe the great summer 2011 as a sound intern and workshop participant.
+He returned again in 2012 as Sound Assistant/Sound Engineer.
+Upon completing the previous two summers he concluded that it wasn't enough, so when the Troupe offered him the job of Sound Engineer for 2013, he said YES!
+Additionally Lawton applied to, and was excepted, in to the Troupe's Emerging Artist in Residence Program for 2012 and currently Lawton is one of the newset members to join the SFMT Collective.

 Pat Moran, Music Director/Writer/Composer/Lyricist/Musician/Teacher, began his involvement with the Mime Troupe during 2005's Doing Good and sometimes feels like he hasn't left the building since.
 He has been an artist in residence at The University of San Francisco, The University of Miami (Ohio), and CSU Fresno.
 In addition to his work with theater, Pat is an active performing musician, and ASCAP member composer for film and television.
 He has been a lead teacher with the Mime Troupe's Youth Theater Project and Summer Workshop and is also a private guitar instructor.
 Pat received a BFA in Philosophy with a Concentration in Ethics and Public Policy from Clark University, and an MFA Performer Composer degree from California Institute for the Arts.